How We Tested Rain Jackets

 Price is an extremely important metric for us when making our decisions on what products we recommend to you from our in-field testing.
 Whilst we believe that the higher price point products out there are generally worth the money you’ll spend (usually technological advancements, performance, fit, longevity etc) and if you have the money available, making investments in your kit like that is going to last you a long time, we also know this isn’t reality all the time.
 The price of outdoor gear can be a barrier for many people, for a whole variety of reasons and if you’re looking for some of your first gear and are new to the scene, don’t always want to spend larger amounts straight away.

-In our testings, we’ve looked at how a jacket’s price point affects its performance, and we’ve made our recommendations based on what gives the best value for money and sense of longevity, and moreover, the most safety features and sense of security.
+In our testings, we’ve looked at how a jacket’s price point affects its performance, and we’ve made our recommendations based on what gives good value for money and sense of longevity, and moreover, the most safety features and sense of security.

 Water Resistance